 WebControlTM has a build-in clock functions that doing time keeping by using an atomic clock via the simple network timer protocol (SNTP).
 Configuration is required to set the correct time zone of the clock.
 When NTP is not available, WebControlTM will use its own crystal to maintain the clock accuracy.
 If NTP is available, only need to set the time zone in the clock page.
 If NTP is not available, please set your local clock in the clock page also.
 Without NTP, its internal clock may not as accurate.
-Firmware 3.2.9 and later supports DS2417 real time clock IC.
-Please reference to Maxim-IC web site for DS2417 and its PCB layout recommendation.
-To build an accurate real time clock, the crystal with exactly the part number listed in the Maxim-IC document is critical.

-To support user I2C real time clock module, from 3.02.19, we have removed DS2417 support, but allow user to set CTS from I2C real time module.
+To support using I2C real time clock module, from 3.02.19, we have removed DS2417 support, but allow user to set CTS from I2C real time module.
 CTS is now using same format as GMT, starts from 1/1/1970.